-Evaluation of Beginning Japanese relies heavily on students' classroom performance (20%).
-Therefore, it is very important for each student to come to class thoroughly prepared; absence without a proper excuse will be heavily penalized for this reason.
+Evaluation of Beginning Japanese relies heavily on students' classroom performance.
+Therefore, it is very important for each student to come to class thoroughly prepared.

-- Class participation/performance will count as 20% of the final grade.
-This includes homework and small vocabulary/kanji quizzes.
-NOTE: Class performance of each class will be graded between 0-5 and -1 for an absence without a proper excuse. - The final examination will count for 25 %. - Each chapter comes with a chapter quiz, which will be 25% of the final grade. - 3 oral interviews are scheduled, which are 30% of the final grade.
+- Class performance will count as 20% of the final grade.
+This includes homework, online small quizzes, and online exercises. - Compositions and recordings of the compositions are 10% of the final grade. - Each chapter comes with a chapter quiz, which will be 25% of the final grade. - 3 oral interviews are scheduled, which are 30% of the final grade. - The final examination will count for 15%